 5) Synergy.
 Do I even need to say anything about this one?
 Really?
 Come on, man.

 6) Pivot.
 This is actually a real word.
 Or it used to be.
 It meant to rotate, or the central point around which something rotates – you know — a fulcrum.
 But now?
 There are far easier and more effective ways of showing that world that you’re a clown.
 My suggestion: dunce caps.
 And maybe a Scarlet “D” (you know, for Dipstick).

 7) Data Mining.
 Isn’t this just what the normal world calls research?
 Oh, were you digging really deep?
 Not just reading, but actually digging through the covers of books to find that piece of information?
 Good for you.
 Put your shovel to good use and dig a hole to go crawl into.

 I sincerely hope this helps.
-If you can’t get away from it, talk to the guys at 5ivecanons Advertising Agency.
+If you can’t get away from it, talk to the guys at 5ivecanons Creative Agency.
 They’ll never blow smoke.
 All 5ivecanons does is streamline an innovative, holistic approach where they leverage you across the digital divide on cross platforms with a collaborative, analytical use of nanotechnology that immerses their clients in a sea of hyperlocal sustainability.
 And if you don’t know what that means for you and your business then I can’t help you.